Articles of War is a curated digital publication that features expert analysis on the law of armed conflict and related topics.

 - All submissions should be sent in a word document form to: firstname.lastname@example.org

-- For unsolicited submissions, please first send us a short summary of your proposed article (under 200 words).
-Include your main argument and why this topic is relevant now.
-Please also attach a bio or CV.
+- For unsolicited submissions, please send us your proposed draft along with a bio or CV.

 - Length.
 Articles should be approximately 800 to 2,000 words (please discuss with editors if your article may be outside this range)

 - Bio.
 Please provide a short bio (max 100 words) and photo.

 - All submissions will be reviewed, and if accepted, they will be edited.
 See below for more information.

 - We strongly encourage you to read the other information on this page before submitting an article.

 - A submission should fall within the scope of the publication’s subject matter and be in a style suited to the publication’s audience.
 It should be rigorous, engaging, legally correct, and offer a considered analysis on a given topic.

 - The editorial team reserves the right to reject a submission if it falls outside of the publication’s editorial line.

 - Active duty authors should pay particular attention to service guidelines.